 Principal Course means the main course of study undertaken by a student where the student has received a CoE from UTS to undertake multiple courses.
 The Principal Course is the final course in a package of courses.

-Registered Provider means a provider approved to deliver a course to overseas students under the Education Services for Overseas Students Act 2000 (Cth) and Education Services for Overseas Students Regulation 2001 (Cth).
+Registered Provider means a provider approved to deliver a course to overseas students under the Education Services for Overseas Students Act 2000 (Cth).

 Restricted Period means the first six (6) calendar months from the date a student commences their Principal Course of study.